salvacarrion/autonmt/README.md

 The `DatasetBuilder` is the object in charge of generating variants of your datasets ("original").
-In other words, it creates versions of your original dataset, with different training sizes to test ideas faster, multiple vocabularies lengths and variations (words, unigram, bpe, char, bytes), etc.
+In other words, it creates versions of your original dataset, with different training sizes to test ideas faster, multiple vocabularies lengths and variations (bytes, char+bytes, unigram, bpe, word), etc.

 If you don't know how to use it, don't worry.
 Run the following code with the `interactive=True` argument enabled, and it will guide you step-by-step so that you can create a new dataset.